U.S. Senate will wait before moving on Iran sanctions - aides

 The Republican-led House of Representatives passed its version of a stiffer sanctions bill in July but was held up in the Democratic-controlled Senate after President Barack Obama's administration asked the banking committee for a delay to let the delicate diplomatic talks unfold.

-Members of Congress generally take a harder line on Iran than the administration.
-They have expressed deep skepticism about a rapprochement between Iran and world powers.
+Members of Congress, often including Obama's fellow Democrats, generally take a harder line on Iran than the administration.

-After the weekend talks in Geneva failed to yield an agreement on a proposal to ease international sanctions against Tehran in return for some restraints on its nuclear program, Israeli Prime Minister Benjamin Netanyahu said he felt the Obama administration was pursuing "a very bad deal.

-Some lawmakers said they aimed to tighten sanctions to ensure the Obama administration does not give away too much in the talks with Iran.

 "The attitude is let's hear him (Kerry) out.
 After that, unless there is high confidence that we're going to get the Iranians to agree to something stronger, there's a good chance we're going to move forward (on the sanctions bill)," another Senate aide said.

+Abraham Foxman, national director of the Anti-Defamation League, had agreed to hold off on urging new Iran sanctions after he and several other American Jewish leaders met White House officials at the end of October.

+But Foxman said on Monday that while he gave the administration the "benefit of the doubt" earlier, "We no longer have the luxury or the option to refrain from enacting additional sanctions against Iran."

-(Additional reporting by Lesley Wroughton in Shannon, Ireland; Editing by Alistair Bell and Bill Trott)
+(Additional reporting by Lesley Wroughton in Shannon, Ireland; Editing by Alistair Bell, Bill Trott and Mohammad Zargham)